tenny-g824/community-events-web-app/design-plan/gen-ai-log.md

 });
 ```

-**My Prompt for Deleting an Event:** Write JavaScript code using Express (using a DELETE endpoint) to delete an event from a MongoDB events collection using its ID.
+**My Prompt for Deleting an Event:** Write JavaScript code using Express to delete an event from a MongoDB events collection using its ID.
 If the ID is invalid or the event doesn't exist, return a 404 error.
-If the event is successfully deleted, return a 200 status code with no content.
+If the event is successfully deleted, return a 200 status code that confirms it.

 Response of Generated Code: